blender/blender/doc/python_api/rst/bge.render.rst

 .. function:: getDisplayDimensions()

-   Get the actual display dimensions, in pixels, of the physical display (e.g., the monitor).
+   Get the display dimensions, in pixels, of the display (e.g., the monitor).
+Can return the size of the entire view, so the combination of all monitors; for example, ``(3840, 1080)`` for two side-by-side 1080p monitors.

-   :type dimension: list [width,heigh]
+   :rtype: tuple (width, height)

 .. function:: makeScreenshot(filename)